Stephen C. Schramm, CFP®, CPA/PFSPrincipal, Senior Financial Advisor

-Stephen is a principal and senior financial advisor in the Stuart, Florida, office.
+Stephen is a principal and senior financial advisor in the Stuart and West Palm Beach, Florida offices.
 He directs an HBKS® team of financial advisors, tax professionals and administrators who customize financial plans and investment strategies to meet client-specific needs and goals.
 His primary focus is on integrating each component of a client’s comprehensive financial picture into a coordinated plan.
 He believes that a comprehensive, integrated plan is essential to helping a client understand and reach their goals.

 Stephen started his financial services career in 1989.
 As a tax consultant with Arthur Andersen & Co., he oversaw a tax service contract with the Resolution Trust Corporation (RTC), the federal agency charged with resolving the savings and loan crisis of that period.
 Then in late 1992, as a partner in Schramm & Munson, P.A., he lead the firm’s initiative on behalf of the RTC to service the tax reporting responsibilities for more than 120 failed financial institutions in the Western states.
 Realizing the need and market potential for a financial professional who could combine tax, accounting and financial services expertise to provide holistic client solutions, he returned to his hometown, Stuart, Florida, in 1999 to establish a firm that would provide comprehensive financial services for individuals, families and businesses.
 In 2004, he merged the firm with HBKS®.